swiss-ai/dsl25-7-center-bot/docs/README.md

 # 🤖 ETH AI Center Chatbot

 Under the Swiss AI Initiative, this project implements a ChatBot integrated to Slack.
-The goal is to facilitate the life of people working at the ETH AI Center.
+The goal is to build an agent which facilitate workflows/tasks people carry out at the ETH AI Center.

 ---